-Filled with pathos and melancholy, MY FRIEND DAHMER is a year spent in the company of Jeffrey Dahmer, a high-school loner who would go on to become one of the most nefarious serial killers in the annals of crime.
+Filled with pathos and melancholy, MY FRIEND DAHMER is a year spent in the company of Jeffrey Dahmer, one of the most nefarious serial killers in the annals of crime.

-This is the story of a lonely boy named Jeffrey whose parents are divorcing, whose dad forces him to change his hobbies in order to avoid the pitfalls he fell into, whose friends only hang out with him to force him to do dares and who is full of conflicting emotions, desires and feelings that he is unable to communicate.
+This is the story of a lonely boy named Jeffrey whose parents are divorcing, whose dad forces him to change his hobbies in order to avoid the pitfalls he fell into, whose friends only hang out with him to force him into embarrassing dares, and who is full of conflicting emotions, desires and feelings that he is unable to communicate.

-Featuring an incredible, mesmerising and heart-breaking performance by Ross Lynch, MY FRIEND DAHMER is an incredible adaptation of the comic book of the same name.
-Rather than trying to focus on Dahmer's violent crimes, the film tries to dig deeper under the skin of the man who would become one of America's worst boogeymen.
-By looking at a character for whom a lot could have been different, MY FRIEND DAHMER reminds us that monsters are not born but shaped through endless encounters with the world around them.
-The rest of the cast gamely match up to Lynch's performance including a brilliant Anne Heche as Dahmer's equally lost-in-the-world mother.
+Featuring an incredible, mesmerizing and heart-breaking performance by Ross Lynch, MY FRIEND DAHMER is an incredible adaptation of the comic book of the same name.
+Rather than try to focus on Dahmer's violent crimes, the film digs deeper under the skin of the teen who would become one of America's boogeymen.
+By looking at a character for whom a lot could have been different, MY FRIEND DAHMER reminds us that monsters are not born but shaped through encounters with the world around them.
+The rest of the cast gamely match up to Lynch's performance including a brilliant Anne Heche as Dahmer's equally adrift mother.